avril-verhaeghen/Plexus-MN-guide/README.md

 # Prufus
-Shell script to install a [Prufus Masternode](https://prufuscoin.com/) V2.0.0 on a Linux server running Ubuntu 16.04.
+Shell script to install a [Polexuws Masternode](https://plexuscoin.com/) V2.0.2 on a Linux server running Ubuntu 16.04.
 Use it on your own risk.

 ***
 ## Installation: